Nabeshima Naomasa

 Nabeshima Naomasa (鍋島 直正) was the 10th and final daimyō of Saga Domain in Hizen Province, Kyūshū, Japan.
-His honorary title was Hizen-no-Kami, and he was occasionally referred to as “Prince Hizen” in western accounts during the Bakumatsu period.
+His honorary title was Hizen-no-Kami, and he was occasionally referred to as “Prince Hizen” in Western accounts during the Bakumatsu period.

 Biography

 Naomasa was born the 17th son of Nabeshima Narinao, the 9th daimyō of Saga Domain.
 His mother was a daughter of Ikeda Harumichi.
 His wife was the 18th daughter of shōgun Tokugawa Ienari, and one of his concubines was the 19th daughter of Tokugawa Narimasa.

 On the retirement of his father in 1830, Naomasa was appointed 10th daimyō of Saga at the age of 17.
-In celebration of his new role and to reinforce the close relations between Saga domain and the shogunate, his father-in-law Shōgun Tokugawa Ienari allowed him the use of one character from his name.
-Thus, "Narimasa" was written (斉正) until the end of the Edo period.
+In celebration of his new role and to reinforce the close relations between the Saga domain and the shogunate, his father-in-law, Shōgun Tokugawa Ienari, allowed him the use of one character from his name.
+Thus, "Narimasa" (斉正) was written until the end of the Edo period.

-Naomasa inherited a domain on the verge or bankruptcy, due to high expenses associated with its role in guarding the foreign settlement at nearby Dejima and due to the profligate spending habits of Naomasa’s father.
+Naomasa inherited a domain on the verge of bankruptcy due to high expenses associated with its role in guarding the foreign settlement at nearby Dejima and due to the profligate spending habits of Naomasa’s father.
 When Naomasa was appointed daimyō in Edo and prepared to make a journey back to his domain, a mob of creditors besieged his Edo residence demanding repayment on outstanding debts before he departed the city.
 However, Naomasa’s attempts to reform domain finances were continually blocked by his retired father, whose conservative politics and resistance to innovation were at odds with any new policies he attempted to implement.
 Naomasa was only able to take full control after the 1835 fire at Saga Castle.

-Using the need to raise funds to reconstruct the castle as a justification, he cut the number of samurai supported by Saga domain to one-fifth of its previous level, and established a number of industries, including production of weapons, charcoal and tea as domain monopolies.
+Using the need to raise funds to reconstruct the castle as a justification, he cut the number of samurai supported by the Saga domain to one-fifth of its previous level and established a number of industries, including the production of weapons, charcoal, and tea as domain monopolies.
 At the same time, he made a strong investment in the domain academy, the Kodokan (弘道館) to train future leaders of Saga Domain in the latest technologies.
 Through his contacts at nearby Nagasaki, he imported Armstrong cannon, far more powerful than anything deployed by the Tokugawa shogunate to date, and had the weapons reverse engineered with copies made by Saga armories.
 He built the first reverberatory furnace in Japan and invited competent artisans, including swordsmiths and metal casters, from around Japan to migrate to Saga regardless of their social standing.
 He also sponsored the development of steam engines and steam-powered warships.